retro16/acsi2stm/doc/hardware.md

 If you want an activity LED, put an external one with a 1k resistor in series on PC13.

-Other boards were not tested and may require further adjustments.
+Other boards such as red pills were not tested and may require further adjustments.